rbumm/SlicerLungMaskGenerator/README.md

 # 3D Slicer Lung Mask Generator
 <br>
-This extension enables the easy production of two frequently used 3D Slicer (1) masks from lung CT scans: "Right lung mask" and "Left lung mask".
+This extension enables the easy and quick production of two frequently used 3D Slicer masks from lung CT scans: "Right lung mask" and "Left lung mask".
 <br>
 <br>
 Usage:
 <br>
-Start 3D Slicer and load a lung CT volume.
+Start 3D Slicer (1) and load a lung CT volume.
 Start the "Lung Mask Generator" extension (what you see here, hopefully in "Chest Imaging Platform" soon).
-Select the appropriate volume from the input drop do wn menu.
+Select the appropriate volume from the input drop down menu.
 Define four simple markers by using the predefined marker widgets fro the UI:
 Place one somewhere on the right lung, one on the left lung, one in the middle of the upper trachea above the thoracic aperture, the last one in the area of the tracheal bifurcation, orientated to the left main bronchus.
 Press "Apply".
 After some seconds, you should have a fairly exact right and left lung mask segmentation.
-Please check the boundaries and manually trim if you are not satisfied.
+Please check the boundaries.
 <br>
 <br>
 Details